WaylandM/fly-food-robot/docs/02-grbl.md

 $101=40
 $102=49.673
 ```

+If you are using a different type of stepper motor, the step size can be easily calculated by measuring how far each actuator moves in response to a G-code command.
+1. Read the current position by

+Further the carriage moves, more precision

 curr_steps_per_mm = steps/mm in current configuration
 start_pos_grbl = starting position reported by software
 end_pos_grbl = end position reported by software